-Whether you are a beginner or a professional marketer, you sure must have at some point or the other faced issues that include emails landing in the "Spam" folder instead of the "Inbox."
-Businesses that are dependent on sending bulk emails are more prone to penalizing email service providers.
+Whether you are a beginner or a professional marketer, you sure must have, at some point, faced issues that include emails landing in the "Spam" folder instead of the "Inbox".
+Businesses dependent on sending bulk emails are more prone to this.

-Have you ever tried to find out why your emails are landing in the spam folder and not reaching the inbox?
+Have you ever tried to discover why your emails are landing in the spam folder and not reaching the inbox?

 Do not sweat.
 This guide will discuss email spam reasons and how to stop them from reaching it.
 You will also get some simple solutions you can put in place and some of the best tools to identify the problem.